 - Reid P. Fiala was an officer in the United States Navy and a member of the United States Naval Academy Class of 1931.
 The Reid P. Fiala Photograph Albums span primarily from 1976 to 1985 and depict the membership and various activities of the west coast alumni of the United States Naval Academy Class of 1931.

 - William O. Field was a glaciologist and a member of the American Geographical Society.
-The William O. Field Scrapbooks, comprising four volumes, span from 1916 to 1919.
-The scrapbooks focus on the international competition to complete the first transatlantic flight, which culminated in the successful transatlantic flight of the U.S. Navy's NC-4 in 1919, as well as the U.S. Navy's battleship and cruiser fleets.
+The William O. Field Collection spans primarily from 1890 to 1920.
+The scrapbooks focus on the international competition to complete the first transatlantic flight, which culminated in the successful transatlantic flight of the U.S. Navy's NC-4 in 1919, as well as the ships of the U.S. Navy's battleship, cruiser, and destroyer fleets.

 - Sue Fischer Papers, 1843-1996, MS 470